sujato/cullavagga/dpcv-project.md

 The sign accompanying the exhibit identifies it as object number NM-2995 69L1.
 The manuscript consists of 143 palm leaves in good preservation.
 It was acquired by the National Museum on the recommendation of Senarath Paranavitana, who made the initial identification of the king with Dutiya-Parakkamabāhu.
 The cover of the book is wood painted with depictions of deities, in a style similar to those of the Polonnaruva period.
 For further details one is referred to H.C.R.
 Bell, Annual Report 1901, Department of Archaeology.

-The <a href="images/dpcv-microfilm/HPIM4634.jpeg">manuscript</a> itself includes a note ([HPIM4634](images/dpcv-microfilm/HPIM4634.jpeg), [HPIM4635](https://github.com/sujato/cullavagga/blob/master/images/dpcv-microfilm/HPIM4635.jpeg)) to the effect that the manuscript consists of 144 leaves, sized 23" x 2 ¼".
+The manuscript itself includes a note ([HPIM4634](/images/dpcv-microfilm/HPIM4634.jpeg), [HPIM4635](/images/dpcv-microfilm/HPIM4635.jpeg)) to the effect that the manuscript consists of 144 leaves, sized 23" x 2 ¼".
 Since the sign in the Museum says there are 143 leaves, this discrepancy should be resolved.
 It was purchased for Rs 1000 along with 38 other manuscripts from the late Mr. H.C.P.
 Bell’s estate on 12/1/1938.

 The colophon in the manuscript says that it was copied during the reign of Parākramabāhu II, which would place it in the 13th century.
 This makes it probably the oldest manuscript in Sri Lanka, and one of the oldest in the world.
 The only older Pali manuscript I am aware of is from Nepal, dated to the 8th or 9th century, and consisting of a few pages, coincidentally, also of the Cullavagga.
 Apart from that, so far as I am aware, all our current sources for Pali texts date from manuscripts of the 18th and 19th centuries.
 It is, therefore, imperative that the Cullavagga text be digitally preserved and transcribed.
 In this project outline I set forth a proposal for how to accomplish this.